-Burn rate is calculated as the number of shares granted (less cancellations) divided by the weighted average number of outstanding shares in the applicable fiscal year.
+Burn rate is calculated as the number of shares granted divided by the weighted average number of securities outstanding.
+The weighted average number of securities outstanding during the period is the number of securities outstanding at the beginning of the period, adjusted by the number of securities bought back or issued during the period multiplied by a time-weighting factor.
 The table below provides the burn rate for each company for the past three fiscal years.